 - Probate and Probate Administration

 Wills and probate laws can be complex, and it’s often necessary to include a legal professional in drafting, revising and finalizing your will.
-If you need a wills and probate lawyer, contact Haas Tharrington, P.A.
+If you need a wills and probate lawyer, contact Haas & Associates, P.A.
 We serve all types of families with a variety of estate and family law needs through Raleigh, Durham and surrounding areas in North Carolina.